California Teen on Life Support After Being Shot by School Safety Officer While She Was Driving Away

 “While the motive for the assault remains under investigation, detectives believe the suspect and victim are known to each other, and the 18-year-old female adult suspect initiated the assault,” the Long Beach Police Department said in a statement provided to The Daily Beast.

-Luis Carillo, an attorney representing the Rodriguez family, said the focus should be on the police officer who shot the 18-year-old as she was pulling away.
+Luis Carrillo, an attorney representing the Rodriguez family, said the focus should be on the police officer who shot the 18-year-old as she was pulling away.

-“The priority right now is to have him arrested,” Carillo told the Long Beach Post.
-“We have a murderer on the streets and he has no business having a gun and a badge.”
+“The first priority is to get the guy arrested and off the street,” Carrillo told The Daily Beast.
+“He doesn't have any business carrying a badge or wearing a gun.”

-Carillo did not immediately respond to a request for comment from The Daily Beast.
+Carrillo said he sent a letter to the California attorney general to investigate the shooting “because we think he should be arrested for murder or manslaughter.”

 In an open letter to parents, Long Beach Unified School District superintendent Jill Baker on Tuesday said, “The opening of this school year, after a year and a half of most LBUSD students being at home for school, has been filled with many highs and some absolute lows.
 One of those lows occurred yesterday afternoon when an LBUSD school safety officer discharged his duty weapon while responding to an altercation at the corner of Spring Street and Palo Verde Avenue.
 This incident has greatly impacted our school district community, and we are collectively holding the shooting victim in our thoughts.”